rn1hd/rn1hd/README.md

 [Back to Top (Basic Questions)](https://github.com/rn1hd#basic-questions)

-- I am a dedicated **software developer** with four years of corporate experience in developing scalable web applications, improving software quality through automation, and applying user experience principles.
+- I am a dedicated **software developer** with 4 years of corporate experience in developing scalable web applications, improving software quality through automation, and applying user experience principles.
 Over the years, I've focused on creating efficient and user-friendly applications, always striving to write clean, effective code that meets the needs of stakeholders.
 I'm eager to bring my skills and experience to a team where I can contribute to innovative projects.

 #### **How old are you?**